stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 You only ever have to pay for compute power when Lambda is in use via Lambda Functions.

-AWS Lambda charges computer power per 100ms of use only when your code is running, in addition to the number of ties your code runs.
+AWS Lambda charges computer power per 100ms of use only when your code is running, in addition to the number of tiers your code runs.

 ### Working with AWS Lambda